csvance/csvance.github.io/_posts/2017-12-09-hello-world.markdown

 categories: update
 ---

-Hi, and welcome to my portfolio and blog.
-I will be chronicling my explorations in machine learning, artificial intelligence, and software engineering here.
+Hi, and welcome to my portfolio.